 - g.
 A description of any additional services to be provided beyond training and any training provided by other than the OJT Employer, with any subcontractors identified and their specific responsibilities clearly defined; - h.
 Total maximum dollar amount of the agreement; - i.
-Beginning and ending dates of agreement; - i.
+Beginning and ending dates of agreement; - j.
 Personnel responsible for supervision of the training; - k.
 Terms of agreement for job retention; - I. Record-keeping requirements, including participant time and attendance documentation and payroll records; - m.
 Invoicing procedures, including frequency of billing and required supporting documentation; - n.
 Workers compensation, or, if not applicable, alternative insurance for injuries to participants; - o.
 Confirmation of no displacement of currently employed workers or infringement on promotional opportunities; and - p.
-General provisions and assurances.
+General provisions and assurances. - q.
+The OJT Training Plan should address for each occupation: - a.
+Skills and activities in which participants will be trained; - b.
+Length of training time in each activity; and - c.
+How the progress of the trainee is measured (i.e., observation of lead worker or supervisor, demonstration of specific competencies, observation of specific tasks, etc.)

-12-7-20/C Date of NVWDB Approval
+12-7-2016 Date of NVWDB Approval